topher-au/Farplane/README.md

-# Farplane
+## Farplane
-A memory editing suite for Final Fantasy X/X-2 HD Remaster
+Farplane is a memory editing tool for Final Fantasy X/X-2 HD Remaster.
+As the project is still in development (and likely will be for quite some time) you may encounter bugs or crashes.
+Although Farplane doesn't edit any files, always keep a backup of your saved data, and it is recommended that you use a different save slot where possible.

-The current release contains the following features:
+### Current Features

-### Final Fantasy X
+**Final Fantasy X**
-- Final Fantasy X is not yet implemented
+- Equipment customization

-### Final Fantasy X-2
+**Final Fantasy X-2**
-- Change current Gil
+- General editor (gil, etc.)
-- Character EXP and stat modification
+- Party EXP and stat modification
 - Character dressphere completion modification
 - Creature stat modification and ability modification
 - Creature creator trapping editor